Anti-join failure modes

 This page is the catalog of named patterns that have killed an anti-join on this site before it became a story.
 It exists because the same kill keeps showing up under different agencies, and a reporter or researcher coming to this work should be able to test their own proposed gap against a written list before investing days in it.

-The frame to keep in mind: the agency built the enforcement architecture before you ran the query.
-The gap you're looking at is almost always something the architecture has a name for.
-Walk the name before publishing the gap.
+The frame to keep in mind: the agency built the enforcement architecture before you ran the query, and the federal apparatus has measured its own data when it has bothered.
+The gap you're looking at is almost always something the architecture has a name for, or something the substrate is too noisy to tell you.
+Walk the name before publishing the gap; walk the audit before trusting the cohort.

 1. Documented alternative paths inside a populated column